springernature/boomcatch/README.md

 the `initialise` function
 should return a function
 that is passed
-the mapped data
+the mapped data,
-and a callback function
-as its two parameters.
+an optional data-chunking separator and a callback function as its three parameters.
 When the forwarding process has completed, the callback function should be invoked, following the node.js convention